FinweLtd/orion360-sdk-pro-examples-android/SERVING_ADS.md

 ### ExoPlayer IMA extension

 The IMA SDK for Android uses Google ExoPlayer for video playback, not Android MediaPlayer.
-Hence, we too use ExoPlayer.
-Moreover, there is an **ExoPlayer IMA extension**, which wraps the IMA SDK and makes everything a bit easier.
+Hence, we too use ExoPlayer in this document.
+Moreover, there is an **ExoPlayer IMA extension**, which wraps the IMA SDK and makes everything easier.
 We will use that by including the extension via .gradle file:
 ```
 dependencies {
     implementation 'com.google.android.exoplayer:extension-ima:2.18.1'